 You can either apply the melted shea butter to your conditioner and apply the mixture to your hair, or you can use the shea butter alone in its full, undiluted form.
-Whichever you choose, coat your hair with the butter and allow it to sit on your hair for 10-15 minutes with a shower cap over your hair to help trap in moisture.
+Whichever you choose, coat your hair with the butter and allow it to sit on your hair for 10-15 minutes with a shower cap over your hair to help trap moisture.
 After deep conditioning, rinse it out thoroughly.
 For fine and oily hair types, we recommend rinsing with a bit of shampoo to help remove any excess weight on your strands.

 Shea butter for hair products

-Alternatively, you can just use a hair product that is infused with shea butter.
+Alternatively, you can just use a hair product infused with shea butter.
 Our favorite one to use is Suave Professionals Almond+Shea Butter Moisturizing Shampoo and Conditioner.
-This moisturizing wash and care system is infused with almond and shea butter, which are both known for their rich emollient properties.
+This moisturizing wash and care system is infused with almond and shea butter, both known for their rich emollient properties.
 The formula found in this system replenishes moisture in the strand, leaving it feeling nourished and hydrated.
-If you want a deeper treatment, you can try Suave Professionals Moisture Mask with Almond+Shea Butter.
+If you want a deeper treatment, you can try Suave Professionals Coconut Milk Infusion Intense Moisture Mask.
 This moisture mask is ideal for people with very dry hair, as it deeply replenishes hair with moisture.

 Shea butter as a heat protectant

 We spoke about natural heat protectants in oil form that we love to use.
 You can also use shea butter as a heat protectant on your hair.
-Since it’s pretty heavy, all you need is about a dime-sized amount, or even smaller.
+Since it’s pretty heavy, you only need about a dime-sized amount or even smaller.
 Apply it all over your hair before using your heat styling tools to provide your hair with protection from heat.